Teragron/Telegram_AI_Bot/README.md

 ## Advantage over other Telegram bots

-Since the AI model used by this chatbot has been trained on a large corpus of text data, it is able to understand the context of user messages and provide more relevant responses than many other Telegram bots.
+Since the AI model used by this chatbot has been trained on a corpus of text data, it is able to understand the context of user messages and provide more relevant responses than many other Telegram bots.

 ## Using the bot 24/7